Patricia Alcivar

-Patricia Alcivar (born December 12, 1977) is a competitive road and adventure racer, model, commercial/fitness actress and former professional boxer.
+Patricia Alcivar (born December 12, 1977) is a competitive road and adventure racer and former professional boxer.

+Early life

 Alcivar was born in Barranquilla, Colombia, but grew up in Jackson Heights, Queens, where her family moved when she was a toddler.
-She was raised in an abusive household and moved out on her own at the young age of 15.
-She survived against all odds by working a part-time job to support herself while finishing high school with honors.
+She was raised in an abusive household and moved out on her own at the age of 15.
+She worked a part-time job to support herself while finishing high school with honors.

 Early Martial Arts Career

 Alcivar practiced and competed in the martial art of Kyokushin.
 She started at the age of 13 and won a world championship at age 18 at the Manhattan Center in 1995.